MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/topologies/index.md

 * Each runtime uses its own runtime database schema.

 #### Configuration of JNDI properties
 Some JNDI properties are required to enable Java Management Extensions (JMX) communication between the administration service and the runtime, and to define the administration service that manages a runtime.
-For details about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-foundation-runtime).
+For details about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product_adj }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-runtime).

 **Stand-alone WebSphere Application Server Liberty profile server**
 The following global JNDI properties are required for the administration services and the runtimes.